 NC State Extension Publications

-Skip to Key Management Practices
+Skip to Production Management

 • Choose organically grown (when possible), non-GMO hybrids with high vigor, high standability rates, disease and pest resistance, stress tolerance, high yield, and a maturity date of 112 days or less.